beetbox/beets/docs/plugins/embedart.rst

   the aspect ratio is preserved.
 See also :ref:`image-resizing` for further caveats about image resizing.
   Default: 0 (disabled).
+- **quality**: The quality level to use when encoding the image file when downscaling to ``maxwidth``.
+The default behaviour depends on the method used to scale the images.
+ImageMagick tries to estimate the input image quality and uses 92 if it cannot be determined.
+Pillow defaults to 75.
+  Default: 0 (disabled)
 - **remove_art_file**: Automatically remove the album art file for the album after it has been embedded.
 This option is best used alongside the :doc:`FetchArt </plugins/fetchart>` plugin to download art with the purpose of